 Cybersecurity: measures taken to protect a computer/computer system (on the Internet) against unauthorized access or attack.

-Data on the move: exposure of information due to transporting or moving of information and information containers (computers, folders, hard drives, etc.) from where they are normally kept.
+Data on the Move: exposure of information due to the transport or movement of information and information containers (computers, folders, hard drives, etc.) from where they are normally kept.

 Doxing: a type of trolling that consists of posting some or all of the personal information (name, address, phone number, Social Security number, birth date, etc.) of victims online for public view.